-Factors from the last few years have exacerbated existing trends that threaten economic security.
-The bounty of the economic expansion since the Great Recession was not distributed evenly across industries, geographies, and individuals-and the COVID Pandemic exacerbated conditions for wide swaths of the population.
-Many found themselves on the wrong side of globalization, mechanization, and technological change-as well as having first-hand experience with numerous other social and economic factors like low-performing schools, the disintegration of the nuclear family, and the community distress wrought by substance abuse.
-Only time will tell whether recent gains for workers, especially at lower income levels, represent the beginning of a shifting current that benefits a majority of working Americans, or a reprieve that will be a short-term abeyance.
+The bounty of the economic expansion since the Great Recession has not been distributed evenly across industries, geographies, and individuals-and the COVID Pandemic exacerbated conditions for wide swaths of the population.
+Many workers have found themselves on the wrong side of globalization, mechanization, and technological change-as well as having first-hand experience with numerous other social and economic factors like low-performing schools, the disintegration of the nuclear family, and the community distress wrought by substance abuse.
+These individuals have scant familiarity with the comforts of economic security.